RetroDECK/ES-DE/USERGUIDE-DEV.md

 When editing text using the virtual keyboard but using a physical keyboard as input device instead of a controller, then there are some slight exceptions to the normal input logic.
 The _Enter_ key will always apply the changes and the _Escape_ key will always go back.
 As well, if you have mapped any regular keys to the _left_, _right_ or _down_ buttons or to the _shoulder_ or _trigger_ buttons, then these will not be usable in the text input field.
 You will instead have to use the virtual keyboard buttons to enter these characters.
 Note that this is not an issue if using the default keyboard configuration as the buttons just mentioned are then mapped to special keys only, as detailed below.

+When editing text it's also possible to paste from the clipboard into ES-DE using Command + V on macOS and Ctrl + V or Shift + Insert on all other operating systems.

-Default keyboard mappings are shown in brackets.
+Default keyboard mappings are shown in brackets below.

 **Up and down**\
 _(Arrow up / Arrow down)_